 That’s the first thing everyone should know about the Cara Hotel Los Feliz.

-The second is this: The principle owners are Dean and Katie McKillen.
-Katie is the CEO of her family’s winery, Grassini Family Vineyards in the Santa Ynez Valley north of Santa Barbara.
-Katie’s husband Dean (in addition to being involved with Laurel Hardware) is the real estate investor who developed a mansion in Bel Air a few years ago and sold it to Beyonce and Jay-Z for $88 million, according to widely published reports.
+The second is this: The principle owner is Dean McKillen.
+He’s is the real estate investor who developed a mansion in Bel Air a few years ago and sold it to Beyonce and Jay-Z for $88 million, according to widely published reports.
 Before that he sold a house to Calvin Klein in the Hollywood Hills for $25 million.

 Incidentally (or perhaps quite relevantly), Dean’s father is Paddy McKillen, the billionaire Irishman who owns (along with the royal family of Qatar) the ultra-posh Maybourne Hotel Group, which includes Claridges, The Berkeley and The Connaught, three of the most prestigious hotels in London.
 And if the name Maybourne sounds vaguely familiar, it’s because the senior McKillen’s company recently bought the Montage Beverly Hills and renamed it The Maybourne Beverly Hills.